erasmus-without-paper/ewp-specs-architecture/README.md

 ### Server certificates

-These are just "regular" SSL certificates, bound to a domain.
+These are just "regular" SSL certificates, that is - they are bound to your domain, and are signed by a trusted CA. Neither the clients nor the registry will be storing your server certificates.

-All our APIs MUST be served via the HTTPS protocol and protected by a certificate bound to their domain.
+All implemented APIs MUST be served via the HTTPS protocol and protected by such certificates.
 This allows the clients to verify that the responses come from the proper source.

-Note, that APIs can be spread across multiple domains.
+Note, that APIs can be spread across multiple domains (and all these domains will be referenced in the `<apis-implemented>` section of the [Manifest file] [discovery-api]).
+The number of domains used to implement EWP does not matter - all of them need to be protected by proper certificates though.

 ### Client certificates

-Each EWP Host declares a list of certificates it will use for making requests to other hosts.
-It does so by including acceptable domain names and/or specific X.509 certificates in its Manifest file (review the Manifest's XSD file for details).
-This list will often contain just one or two domain entries, but it MAY also contain an unlimited number of **self-signed** certificates.
+Each EWP Host (via its [Manifest file][discovery-api]) declares a list of certificates it will use for making requests to other hosts.
+This list if later fetched by registry, and the **fingerprints** of these certificates are served to all the EWP Network to see (see the [Registry API][registry-spec] for details).

+All of the your clients are required to use one of these client certificates when making requests within the EWP Network.
+Once the server confirms that the client is in possession of a proper private part of the certificate, it is able to identify the client's EWP Host and the HEIs it covers.

-This setup has the following advantages:
+This setup has many advantages:

- * During development stages, it allows developers to generate their own certificates and install them in their browsers for debugging purposes.
+ * During development stages, it allows developers to generate their own self-signed certificates and install them in their browsers for debugging purposes.

- * In production environments, it facilitates the usage of EWP Network, its Registry and Manifest files in **other** projects (unrelated to EWP).
-Such projects will most probably serve their APIs (and clients) on other domains (so we need to support more than a single domain or certificate).

- * Using domain names allows client certificates to be easily replaced by newer versions when they expire.
-The manifest will not need to be updated.

-The list of allowed domains and certificates in use can be acquired from the EWP Registry.
+ * Separating client and server credentials allows for better stability and security of the Network.
+Some examples:

+   * If a single EWP Host changes its certificate, but forgets to update its manifest, then only this single EWP Host will be affected.

+   * You may delegate handling some of your API requests directly to a third party (no proxy needed), but still keep the client credentials for yourself (the third party won't be able to perform requests in the EWP Network unless is has control over your manifest).

 ### Should I verify *all* requests?